 The Group also leases office equipment with contract terms of less than one year.
-These leases are short-term leases of low-value items.
+These leases are short-term leases or low-value items.
 The Group has elected not to recognize right-of-use assets and lease liabilities for these leases.

-(o) Bonds Payable
+(o) Bonds payable

-The Group's Bonds payable was determined as follows:
+The Group's bonds payable was determined as follows: